bytebase/bytebase.com-old/content/docs/en/api/sql-advise.md

 Once you have created the schema review policy in the Bytebase UX, you can call the SQL advise API with `environment`, `statement`, and `databaseType` parameters.
 This will take the SQL check for statements without database catalog information.

 You can also create the instance and database in the UX, then call the API with `environment`, `statement`, `host`, `port`, and `databaseName` parameters.
-This will connect to the specific database to get the catalog.
+This will allow the API to retrieve the database catalog information and assist the SQL check.

 ### Response body